Luca Guadagnino (born 10 August 1971) is an Italian director.

 Guadagnino followed the success of Call Me By Your Name with a remake of the 1977 Dario Argento horror film Suspiria, starring the aforementioned Swinton and Dakota Johnson, the latter of whom he also worked with in A Bigger Splash.
-He also has an adaptation of the Swan Lake story in development.
+He also has adaptations of Swan Lake, Lord of the Flies, and Scarface (written by The Coen Brothers) in development.

 - The Protagonists (1999)

 - A Bigger Splash (2015)